mmghv/dependency-pocket/README.md

 ```

 ## When it's useful and the technique to use it
-Basically Its useful when your class has many dependencies which not all of them are required so you don't want your constructor to have all these dependencies but still need a way to easy change them in the subclasses and tests.
+Basically Its useful when your class has many dependencies which not all of them are required so you don't want your constructor to have all these dependencies but still need a way to easily change them in the subclasses and tests.

-Imagine you have a class with 5 dependencies but only 2 of them are essential and the other 3 can  be set to some default values, Then you extend this class and the subclass can resolve one of the two essential dependencies to a default value and needs to replace one of the optional dependencies of the parent class, You need to be able to do that and want your final class to have only one dependency in the constructor but still be able to change any default once from any future subclass as well as the ability to mock any of these dependencies in the tests.
+Imagine you have a class with 5 dependencies but only 2 of them are essential and the other 3 can  be set to some default values, Then you extend this class and the subclass can resolve one of the two essential dependencies to a default value and needs to replace one of the optional dependencies of the parent class, You need to be able to do that and want your final class to have only one dependency in the constructor but still be able to change any default ones from any future subclasses as well as the ability to mock any of these dependencies in the tests.

 Using **DependencyPocket** you can achieve that like the following without using a setter for each dependency and also mocking dependencies for tests is easier than using `Setter Injection` method :